-While we acknowledge that modern slavery can be found in all countries and industries, we have identified our renewable products supply chains in the palm oil sector in Southeast Asia as having the highest risks for forced labor, child labor and indebted labor.
-As detailed in our previous Modern Slavery Statements, this is based on the results of a BSR corporate-wide human rights impact assessment on Neste's business and value chains (2016); social and labor studies on the ground in Indonesia and Malaysia (2015-2016): supplier engagement activities (2015-2023): findings from our sustainability audits (2017-2023); an ethical recruitment survey of our Malaysian palm suppliers (2020); collaboration in various multi-stakeholder initiatives (2016-2023), and ongoing work to map our supply chains and assess human rights risks by sector and geography.
+While we acknowledge that modern slavery can be found in all countries and industries, we have identified our renewable products supply chains in the palm sector in Southeast Asia as having the highest risks for forced labor, child labor and indebted labor, with migrant workers being particularly vulnerable to negative impacts.
+As detailed in our previous Modern Slavery Statements, this is based on the results of a third-party corporate-wide human rights impact assessment by BSR on Neste's business and value chains (2016); social and labor studies on the ground in Indonesia and Malaysia (2015-2016); supplier engagement activities (2015-2024); findings from sustainability audits (2017-2024); an ethical recruitment survey of the company's Malaysian palm suppliers (2020); collaboration in various multi-stakeholder initiatives (2016-2024), and ongoing work to map the company's supply chains and assess human rights risks by sector and geography.
+Based on the assessments, we have evaluated that these forced labor risks are systemic, pre-existing structural issues in the palm industry in Southeast Asia, and not caused through Neste's business model or strategy.